-- Asperger’s Nazi Medicine: A Conversation with Herwig Czech and Edith Sheffer, October 4, 2018
+- Asperger’s Nazi Science: A Conversation with Herwig Czech and Edith Sheffer, October 4, 2018

 - Anatomy of a Genocide: The Life and Death of a Town Called Buczacz: Coexistence and Violence in an Eastern European Town, October 23, 2018

 - Corpses of the Holocaust: A New Approach to the Destruction and its Aftermath, November 15, 2018

 - Uprooting, Criminality and Machination: Jews and Nazis in Martin Heidegger’s Black Notebooks, March 12, 2019

 - Holocaust Center of San Francisco (a division of Jewish Family and Children's Services), School of Humanities and Liberal Studies

 - Comparative and World Literature Department

 - Modern Languages and Literatures Department